yutiachen5/Efficient_PLM_public/README.md

 This project explores efficient pretraining of protein language models (PLMs) by actively identifying and sampling the most informative sequences.
 Our goal is to improve performance while reducing computational cost.

 🚧 This repository is under active development!
 📄 A preprint on this work will be published soon!!
-A draft can be found at: [paper] (https://drive.google.com/file/d/1tIs26sp6EDkKNGxVXnXBef_Ud3kC5cAe/view?usp=drive_link)
+A draft can be found at: https://drive.google.com/file/d/1tIs26sp6EDkKNGxVXnXBef_Ud3kC5cAe/view?usp=drive_link

 ---